Chengdu Slow Living Panda City | CoraTravels

 Cultural insights

 Slow Living Philosophy: "Man sheng huo" - slow life attitude, locals prioritize leisure over rush, teahouses over offices when possible.
-Face Culture (Mianzi): Social reputation crucial, locals navigate complex gift-giving, seating arrangements, and respectful language protocols.
+Face Culture (Mianzi): Social reputation crucial, locals navigate complex gift-giving, seating arrangements, and respectful language protocols similar to those in Xi'an's ancient capital traditions.
 Family Hierarchy: Elder respect absolute, decisions made collectively, locals include extended family in major life choices.
 Guanxi Networks: Relationship-based society, locals build business and social connections through personal introductions and shared experiences.

 Useful phrases